-- Location, Location, Location – The location of your grocery store will either make or break you.
-It is all too often that a grocer finds an awesome deal on a piece land makes a purchase, digs deep into their pocket to build a grocery store, and then finds that hardly anyone wants to drive out of their way to visit their store.
+- Location– The location of your grocery store will either make or break you.
+It is all too often that a grocer finds an awesome deal on a piece of land makes a purchase, digs deep into their pocket to build a grocery store, and then finds that hardly anyone wants to drive out of their way to visit their store.
 How does one avoid this?
 Know how many grocery stores are in the surrounding region and do research to find out how busy the other stores are (a good way is to look at their parking lots).
 It is all about knowing your environment, knowing the need, and meeting the need.
-The majority of consumers in America do their grocery shopping based on connivence.
+The majority of consumers in America do their grocery shopping based on convenience.

 - Know your demographics — and target them.
-Many times we do our best to place ourselves in the shoes of the people in our demographic but our ability to empathize with them, to see things through theirs eyes is quite limited.
-So my advice would be hire a professional that would break down your demographic into elementary and practical steps that you can take, such as: price, aesthetics, employees, bathrooms, shopping carts, signs etc.
+Many times we do our best to place ourselves in the shoes of the people in our demographic but our ability to empathize with them, to see things through their eyes is quite limited.
+So my advice would be to hire a professional that would break down your demographic into elementary and practical steps that you can take, such as price, aesthetics, employees, bathrooms, shopping carts, signs, etc.

 - Make your employees proud — to work for your grocery store.
 Use motivation techniques, give them special benefits, have competitions, make it a place where people brag to their friends that they work there.
-When your employees are proud of their work place then they’re not only working for your store at work but also when they are not a work (promoting the store to their friends).
-Do your best to keep the moral high, go out of your way to say hi, to see how they are doing, to make sure that everything at home is fine etc.
+When your employees are proud of their workplace then they’re not only working for your store at work but also when they are not a work (promoting the store to their friends).
+Do your best to keep the morale high, go out of your way to say hi, see how they are doing, make sure that everything at home is fine, etc.

 - Use Customer Loyalty programs — to keep customers coming back to your store.
 Your grocery point of sale system should allow the manager to target specific customers, and give those customers customized discounts according to their buying patterns.
 This type of personal marketing fosters a more intimate relationship between the store and the consumer.
 All the big grocery stores are doing it.

-10. My last suggestion, FOLLOW THESE STEPS!
-If you have any questions about any of these steps, feel free to comment, or email me at email@example.com.
+10. My last suggestion is, FOLLOW THESE STEPS!
+If you have any questions about any of these steps, feel free to comment, or email me at firstname.lastname@example.org.